ramevaf/AICars/README.md

 The player is able to controll the blue car but so far there is no game mechanic added.

 ## Installation
 Just clone the repository or download the *.zip file manually.
-The game itself is written in pyhon and is using the pygame engine which is kinda slow unfortunately.
+The game itself is written in python and is using the pygame engine which is kinda slow unfortunately.
 Make sure you have the pygame and numpy packages installed.
-Usually it should work to just run the following commands after you have installed python:
+Usually it should work to run the following commands after you have installed python:
 ```
 pip install numpy
 pip install pygame